 Is there a limit to the amount of trips I can take on an Annual Multi-Trip policy?

-You are covered for an unlimited number of trips over a 12-month period, provided that each trip is at least 250km from your home.
+You are covered for an unlimited number of trips over a 12-month period, provided that each trip is at least 250km from your home and less than the days selected per trip (30, 45 or 60 days).

 Does my Annual Multi-Trip policy cover me domestically?

-Your Annual Multi-Trip policy covers you for international trips as well as trips within Australia where the trip is more than 250km from your home.
+Your Annual Multi-Trip policy covers you for international trips as well as trips within Australia where the trip is more than 250km from your home up to the maximum trip days selected.
 If your trip is in Australia, you are not covered for medical, hospital or dental expenses.
 Other exclusions may also apply.
 Please read the PDS for further information which can be viewed here.

 Are all benefits payable per policy or per insured adult on an Annual Multi-Trip policy?